So much for all that Agenda 21 paranoia.

 "Allowing supply to respond elastically to demand....."
 That's a really painful way to describe what is commonly thought of as a market.
 Yes, when the market is able to respond to a lack of supply and an increase of demand by building more housing, it helps bring supply and demand into balance at lower prices.
 Zoning regulations, especially those that seek to preserve neighborhoods under glass once they are established, distort the feedback mechanism of the housing market.
 I'm in.

 What's odd is their inclusion of "protect homeowners and home values" in that thought.
 I would agree that having freer markets for housing construction would bring prices down in many parts of the country.
-I don't think it's clear that we can do that and simultaneously maintain the inflated home values we are trying to artificially sustain.
-In fact, re-inflating the housing bubble has been the policy goal of this administration as well as the Federal Reserve leading to a string of policies that benefit current homeowners and debtors at the expense of prospective buyers and savers.
+However, I don't think it's clear that we can do that and simultaneously maintain the inflated home values we are trying to artificially sustain.
+In fact, re-inflating the housing bubble has been the policy goal of the current administration as well as the Federal Reserve, leading to a string of policies that benefit current homeowners and debtors at the expense of prospective buyers and savers.

-Still, the document has a lot of things straight out of the Strong Towns playbook (it actually reminded me of Andrew Burleson's 10 Steps to Fix a City).
-The first five are absolute no-brainers; if you're not doing these things already, your city is falling behind.
-Here they are with some related stuff we've written along the way.
+Still, the document has a lot of things straight out of the Strong Towns playbook (it actually reminded me of Andrew Burleson's article "10 Steps to Fix a City").
+The first five recommendations in the Housing Development Toolkit are absolute no-brainers; if you're not doing these things already, your city is falling behind.
+Here they are, with some related stuff we've written along the way.

 1. Establishing by-right development